Health care waste management

 UNDP’s recent involvement in the procurement of cancer medicines for Eastern European and Central Asian countries has been complemented by observations on waste management practices at dispensation level.

 Gaps have been identified in safe handling and waste management of cytotoxic medicines in visited hospitals.
-UNDP will be conducting an analysis with 5 countries on the preparation of anti-cancer products and management of related waste in 2018/2019.
+UNDP conducted an analysis with 5 countries on the preparation of anti-cancer products and management of related waste in 2018.
 In coordination with other UN agencies, UNDP is planning to develop a manual and a training package to address the identified needs for safe handling and waste management of cytotoxic medicines.

-Cytotoxic medicines have the ability to kill or stop the growth of certain living cells and are used in chemotherapy of cancer, but are also used as immunosuppressive agents in organ transplantations and in treating various diseases with an immunological basis.
+Cytotoxic waste, identified as high-risk, is waste associated with cytotoxic (chemotherapeutic or antineoplastic) medicines.
+Cytotoxic medicines have the ability to kill or stop the growth of certain living cells and are used in chemotherapy and are also used as immunosuppressive agents in organ transplantation and in treating various diseases with an immunological basis.
 Cytotoxic waste includes materials, equipment, and residue that are contaminated by cytotoxic medicines.
 It represents a high risk for medical staff and patients as well as for the environment.
-They should be properly collected, stored, transported and destroyed above 1200°C in dual-chamber incinerators.
+It should be properly collected, stored, transported and destroyed by incineration above 1200°C.

 Upstream reduction of health products’ waste